 We recognise our moral and statutory responsibility to safeguard and promote the welfare of all pupils and expect all staff and volunteers to share this commitment.
 We provide a safe and welcoming environment where children are respected and valued.
 We are alert to the signs of all types of abuse and follow our procedures to ensure that children receive effective support, protection and justice.
 Child protection forms part of our safeguarding responsibilities.
-We have a Child Protection & Safeguarding Policy and procedures in place.
+We have a Child Protection & Safeguarding Policy and procedures in place and these are updated at least annually.
 All staff (including supply staff, volunteers and governors) must ensure that they are aware of these procedures.
 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a pupil's welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parent/carers first, unless we have reason to believe that such a move would be contrary to the pupil's welfare.

 Our Designated Safeguarding Lead (DSL) and Deputy Designated Safeguarding Leads (DDSL) are: